grafana/alloy/docs/sources/tutorials/get-started.md

 ## Get started with {{% param "PRODUCT_NAME" %}}

-This tutorial shows you how to configure Alloy to collect logs from your local machine and send them to Loki, running in a local Grafana stack.
+This tutorial shows you how to configure Alloy to collect logs from your local machine, filter non-essential log lines, and send them to Loki, running in a local Grafana stack.

 This process will enable you to query and visualize the logs sent to Loki using the Grafana dashboard.

 To follow this tutorial, you must have a basic understanding of Alloy and telemetry collection in general.